riebeekn/experiments-in-meteor-blog/_posts/2015-07-29-paging-and-sorting-part-1.md

 There's nothing too complicated about the publication code, let's go through it step by step.

-In our function definition we've added a `skipCount` parameter, the first thing we do with it is to perform a validation check on the parameter.
+In our function definition we've added a `skipCount` parameter, the first thing we do is perform a validation check on the parameter.

-The <a href="http://themeteorchef.com/" target="_blank">Meteor Chef</a> has a great article on <a href="http://themeteorchef.com/snippets/using-the-check-package/" target="_blank">using the check package</a>, and why it's important, check it out!
+The <a href="http://themeteorchef.com/" target="_blank">Meteor Chef</a> has a great article on <a href="http://themeteorchef.com/snippets/using-the-check-package/" target="_blank">using the check package</a> for parameter validation, and why it's important, check it out!

-We could perform a simple check on `skipCount`, something like `check(skipCount, Number)` but we can get more specific than that.
-We know the `skipCount` should be an `Integer` and greater than or equal to 0, so we create a positive integer function to validate the `skipCount`.
+We could perform a simple check on `skipCount`, something like `check(skipCount, Number)` but we can get more specific.
+We know the `skipCount` should be an `Integer` and greater than or equal to 0 (i.e. for the first page of records we'll be skipping no results, for subsequent pages we'll be skipping a positive number of results based on the page and number of records per page), so we create a positive integer function to validate the `skipCount`.

 Next we perform a find query on our customers, restricting the number of records to return via the `limit: 3` statement.